-Most famous of all though it is home to the Bayeux Cathedral (aka the Cathedral of Our Lady of Bayeux, the Bayeux Notre Dame Cathedral, or Cathédrale Notre-Dame de Bayeux).
-This magnificent Roman Catholic cathedral was first laid down in the 12th Century, and slowly added to, restored, and modified over the next 700 years!
+Most famous of all, though, it is home to the Bayeux Cathedral (the Cathedral of Our Lady of Bayeux, the Bayeux Notre Dame Cathedral, or Cathédrale Notre-Dame de Bayeux).
+This magnificent Roman Catholic cathedral was first laid down in the 12th Century and slowly added to, restored, and modified over the next 700 years!

 Bénouville is famous for being the first small town to be liberated from the Nazis and the site of the first land action of the Normandy invasion.

-On the night of June 5th/6th 1944, Major R. J. Howard and the men of D Company, 2nd Battalion, Oxfordshire & Buckinghamshire Light Infantry left England in gliders.
-Their task; securing the Bénouville bridge over the Caen Canal.
+On the night of June 5th/6th, 1944, Major R. J. Howard and the men of D Company, 2nd Battalion, Oxfordshire & Buckinghamshire Light Infantry left England in gliders—their task was securing the Bénouville bridge over the Caen Canal.

-Without the bridge, British forces landing on nearby Sword Beach wouldn’t be able to advance to their objectives inland.
-British airborne forces would be cut off and the entire eastern flank of the Allied landings in jeopardy.
+British forces landing on nearby Sword Beach couldn’t advance to their objectives inland without the bridge.
+British airborne forces would be cut off, and the entire eastern flank of the Allied landings would be in jeopardy.

-If you’re looking to spend the night in the area, check out Manoir’ Hastings.
-Unassuming from the outside, this 19th Century hotel has gorgeous rooms, exquisite grounds, and a Michelin star restaurant.
+If you want to spend the night in the area, check out Manoir’ Hastings.
+Unassuming from the outside, this 19th-century hotel has gorgeous rooms, exquisite grounds, and a Michelin-starred restaurant.
 It’s also close to the grand old Chateau de Bénouville.